ZhengyangChang/mpcs52553-final/README.md

 * Administrators can add, edit and delete users.
 * Administrators can edit and delete houses.
 * And maybe more features in the future.

+# Week 8

+* Add bootstrap to stylesheet
+* Implement user sign up and sign in functions.  ( in "/users/new" & "sign in" )
+* Users can sign up as a renter or a host.
+* Hosr can publish a new house for lease (in "/house/new")
+* A simple list of houses to rent in root